 Over-styling.
 Thermal damage to hair from frequent heat styling, repeated use of harsh chemicals, coloring, chemical straightening, relaxing, or curling, and even aggressive brushing can damage hair shafts and cause hair to break easily.
 Prevent damage by taking breaks from over-styling, use more gentle haircare techniques, and choose soothing hair products that hydrate and protect the hair and scalp.

 Only you know what constitutes an acceptable level of hair loss.
 So, if your patience is gone and your brush more choked with hair than ever, it’s time to schedule a free consultation with DiStefano Hair Restoration Center.
-With five locations in Southern New England, we’re bound to be close by.
+We are experienced with treating women’s hair loss — and with five locations in Southern New England, we’re bound to be close by.